chengsun/simd-sexp/README.md

 Runs at:
 *  1700MiB/s on an Intel Cascade Lake Xeon server CPU (using 6 threads, specialised AVX2 code);
-*  720MiB/s on an Intel Cascade Lake Xeon server CPU (using 6 threads, generic non-vectorised code);
+*  720MiB/s on an Intel Cascade Lake Xeon server CPU (using 6 threads, generic code);
 *  900MiB/s on an Intel Kaby Lake laptop CPU (using 4 threads, specialised AVX2 code);
-*  410MiB/s on an Intel Kaby Lake laptop CPU (using 4 threads, generic non-vectorised code);
+*  410MiB/s on an Intel Kaby Lake laptop CPU (using 4 threads, generic code);
-*  950MiB/s on an Apple M1 Pro (using 6 threads, generic non-vectorised code).
+*  950MiB/s on an Apple M1 Pro (using 6 threads, generic code).

 Run this as follows: